-If you are an occupational -, physical -, music -, or speech therapist, a psychologist or a physician, particularly a neuropediatrician or child psychiatrist, an early interventionist, a preschool or school teacher, an educator, a parent, or just someone who finds the topic of sensory integration fascinating: our scientific and social programs will offer plenty of opportunities for learning, empowerment, exchange, and networking.
+If you are an occupational -, physical -, music -, or speech therapist, a psychologist or a physician - particularly a neuropediatrician or child psychiatrist -, an early interventionist, a preschool or school teacher, an educator, a parent, or anyone who finds the topic of sensory integration fascinating: our scientific and social programs will offer plenty of opportunities for learning, empowerment, exchange, and networking.

 The year 2020 marks what would have been the 100th birthday of Dr. A. Jean Ayres.
 In commemoration of this milestone, the following vision was proposed at ESIC 2014: Ayres Sensory Integration will have a strong, international presence with demonstrated scholarship, means for valid, comprehensive assessment and pathways for training to ensure the ongoing development, standards of excellence and effective implementation of this important work.

 100 papers that further the understanding and evidence for ASI, will be published in peer reviewed journals (start date January 2013) (must reference or be consistent with Ayres Sensory Integration).
 Here you find the papers currently listed as reasearch articles true to Ayres SI published since 2013.

 Goal 2: Development of an International Test - The Evaluation in Ayres Sensory Integration (EASI)

 The purpose of the development of the EASI is to make a valid and reliable tool for assessing key sensory integration functions that underlie learning, behavior, and participation readily available to professionals around the world in a free and accessible format.
 The EASI measures sensory perception, sensory responsiveness, postural/ocular/bilateral integration, and praxis in children 3-12 years of age.
 The long range plan is to expand the items and normative sample so that the EASI can be used to assess sensory integration across the lifespan.

 Goal 3: Excellence in ASI(R) Therapy Training